 Eric Jansen is currently working as an independent consultant in Blood Supply Chain Management.
 He is partner together with prof. dr. ir.
 Jan van der Wal in the company Blood Supply Chain Solutions.
 Eric retired in 2013 from his role as managing director of the Sanquin Blood Service Amsterdam in the Netherlands.
 Together with Steve Morgan he started and chaired the EBA Benchmarking project, aiming at performance improvement.
 Best practice are identified and via the EBA Flying Squad members in Europe (and US) were helped in the implementation of these best practices.
 Eric Jansen also worked in University and general hospitals in the Netherlands.

-Nine Regional Directors are elected to represent the WHO regions. strategic direction of the Society and provide guidance on relevant issues, they promote the Society and the ISBT Academy and they act as a link between the ISBT and National and Regional Societies.
+Nine Regional Directors are elected to represent the WHO regions.
+They determine the strategic direction of the Society and provide guidance on relevant issues, they promote the Society and the ISBT Academy and they act as a link between the ISBT and National and Regional Societies.

 Justina Kordai Ansah is the CEO of the National Blood Service Ghana and a Consultant Physician in Transfusion Medicine.
 She is a Fellow of the Ghana College of Physicians and Surgeons (GCPS), and Chair, trainer and chief examiner of the Faculty of Laboratory Medicine of the College.
 She is a board member of the African Society for Blood Transfusion (AfSBT).
 She is also a member of the WHO expert advisory committee on Blood Safety and executed consultancy missions for both WHO HQ and AFRO Region.
 Justina is the chair of the ISBT Working Party on Blood Supply Management, a member of ISBT Working Party on Donors and Donation, and a member of the ISBT standing committee on ethics.
 She has a number of publications to her credit and has contributed to a number of documents on blood safety for WHO and other organizations.